tidwall/tgx/README.md

 # tgx

-Extention for the [TG](https://github.com/tidwall/tg) geometry library.
+Extensions for the [TG](https://github.com/tidwall/tg) geometry library.

 Includes a bridge for converting geometries to/from the [GEOS](https://github.com/libgeos/geos) library and simple a utility for projecting geometries from lat/lon (spherical) to cartesian coordinates using a meters grid.